Power of Attorney

 It is important that you appoint someone you trust and who will act responsibly.
 This could be a family member or close friend, but it must be someone you know will act responsibly on your behalf.

-Graeme Heckenberg is a specialist in his field of Wills and Estates and a consultation with Graeme, will ensure that you get the very best advice on how to prepare and appoint your Power of Attorney.
+Heckenberg Lawyers are specialists in the area of Wills and Estates.
+Get In Touch with one of our senior lawyers to obtain the very best advice on how to prepare and appoint your Power of Attorney.
 It is a legal document and must be witnessed by lawyer.